-The evaluator checked Table 40 of the TSS in which table entry "FPT_SKP_EXT.1 (Key viewing protection)" describes FPT SKP EXT.1.
+The evaluator checked Table 42 of the TSS in which table entry "FPT_SKP_EXT.1 (Key viewing protection)" describes FPT_SKP_EXT.1.
 It states the following:

 - The TOE is a closed system and does not provide an interface to read pre-shared keys, symmetric keys, or private keys.
-As a closed system, it does not allow administrators to read memory or to access storage directly. - IPsec pre-share keys are stored in a file on the field-replaceable SED.
-This file is not accessible through any interface.

-- The SED drive-lock password is stored in cleartext in SPI flash and EEPROM, but the TOE provides no interface to view this key or to access SPI flash or EEPROM. - Ephemeral asymmetric and symmetric keys created and used in IPsec sessions are inaccessible by any user since the TOE does not provide any user interface to read memory. - The TOE's private asymmetric keys found in X.509v3 certificates (used by IPsec) can be imported by the TOE, but the EWS interface does not display the private keys contained in these certificates.
+As a closed system, it does not allow administrators to read memory or to access storage directly. - IPsec pre-share keys are stored in a file on the eMMC drive.
+This file is not accessible through any interface. - Ephemeral asymmetric and symmetric keys created and used in IPsec sessions are inaccessible by any user since the TOE does not provide any user interface to read memory. - The TOE's private asymmetric keys found in X.509v3 certificates (used by IPsec) can be imported by the TOE, but the EWS interface does not display the private keys contained in these certificates.